Ayankhan404/Employee-Promotion-predication/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Run the Jupyter Notebook or Python script to execute the pipeline.
+3. Run the Jupyter Notebook.

 ## Future Enhancements
 - Experiment with other models like XGBoost and Neural Networks.